elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		ORDER BY type, rate_count DESC;
 		GO
 ```
+InsightP:
+-This query helps identify which ratings are most common for Movies and TV Shows.
+-It can show whether TV Shows tend to have higher or lower ratings compared to Movies.
+-Useful for content regulators, marketers, and Netflix analysts to assess trends in content ratings.
 ### 9.Find only the most common rating per type ( This applies a Common Table Expression (CTE) ).
 ```sql
 WITH RankedRatings AS (